FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

 \subsection{Evaluation of Generated Code and Tests}

 FEM-Bench evaluates the correctness of both generated implementations and generated test suites using a controlled execution pipeline that combines numerical comparison, structured test logic, and isolated runtime environments.
 After parsing model outputs, the benchmark reconstructs an executable namespace by combining the generated code with the allowed imports and any task-specified dependency functions, as implemented in \texttt{evaluate\_output.py} and executed through the pipeline in \texttt{pipeline\_utils.py}.
 If execution raises a runtime error, the attempt is immediately marked as incorrect.
 For functions that execute successfully, numerical correctness is assessed by comparing their outputs to those of the reference implementation using a recursive matching procedure that supports scalars, arrays, dictionaries, and nested data structures within specified numerical tolerances.
+This procedure traverses the output structure type by type, applying numerical tolerances to scalars and arrays, recursing into lists, tuples, and dictionary values, and returning false at the first mismatch encountered at any level of the hierarchy.
 Together, these validation steps ensure that irrelevant text, syntactic irregularities, or execution failures do not compromise the reliability of the evaluation.